UlordChain/go-ipfs/docs/experimental-features.md

 ### Basic Usage:

 ```
-ipfs config --json Experimental.ShardingEnabled true
+udfs config --json Experimental.ShardingEnabled true
 ```

 ### Road to being a real feature

 - [ ] Make sure that objects that don't have to be sharded aren't
-- [ ] Generalize sharding and define a new layer between IPLD and IPFS
+- [ ] Generalize sharding and define a new layer between IPLD and UDFS

 ---